Release date: 25th January 2023

 Read more about the account management panel.

 Account management for existing usersLink copied!

 The advantages and benefits of account management and the ability to manage your users' permissions are significant.
-If you currently use personas to grant Dynamic Content user permissions, please contact your Amplience Customer Success Manager or Amplience support about migrating to using roles.
+If you currently use personas to grant Dynamic Content user permissions, please contact your Amplience Customer Success Manager or Amplience support.

 How to start using account managementLink copied!

 If you currently using personas to grant user permissions for hubs and repositories in Dynamic Content, there is a simple process to migrate to using our new account management.
 There are two parts to the migration, both of which are performed by Amplience support.
 The first part is to move your existing hubs and repositories into an organization.
 When that is complete, users are migrated from using personas to roles.